stccenter/Ukraine-RapidResponse/README.md

 10. Run in your terminal.
 11. Open finder(mac) and move the file from the general folder -> input -> present
 12. Next in the terminal type: **python Scripts/GeneratePresentDailyMean-1.py -s 2022-06-26 -e 2022-06-26**
-13. Replace the date listed(2022-06-2022) with the day your are downloading data for.
+13. Replace the date listed(2022-06-2022) with the day your are downloading data for
 14. Run in your terminal
-15. Next go to your output folder and find the final file, upload where nessesary.
+15. Next go to your output folder and find the final file, upload where nessesary
+16. Done!